acntech/RoboSchool/README.md

 > https://hub.docker.com/u/fabiansd

+## Get started

+To get start with development, run ''' docker-compose up -d''' to start the docker environment that supports the python packages needed.
+To access the docker session, attach using the docker exec command (next section)

+you can edit the code in the local repository and test it immediately in the docker image.

 ## Docker

 Docker has the purpose of creating an environment the different parts of the application can run on.
 See the docker docs